pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ## Masthead

+This PKP School video explains how to configure the Masthead in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

-{% include video.html id="DMi6izQ7Pyw" provider="youtube" title="Video of how to set up Masthead in OJS"%}
+{% include video.html id="DMi6izQ7Pyw" provider="youtube" title="Video of how to configure the Masthead in OJS"%}

 **Journal title** is the name of your journal.
 E.g., Journal of Software Documentation